-The Early Career Scientific Development Grant offers financial support to members of the Society or to their collaborators in the view of gathering information and experience on a specific research issue OR on a laboratory technique in the field of paediatric endocrinology.
+The Early Career Scientific Development Grant offers financial support to paediatric endocrinologists and basic scientists for the purpose of gathering information and experience on a specific research issue OR on a laboratory technique in the field of paediatric endocrinology.

 - Learn a new technique

 - Discuss new methods/techniques in a research seminar

 - Test samples in the framework of a joint research project

 Alternatively, the grant may be used to finance the visit of an outside expert in order to receive essential guidance, consultation or advice at the requester's home institute.

 During the COVID19 crisis and as long as international travel restrictions are in place, the grant can also be used to spend a research period at the home institution with a maximum duration of three months.